adamedx/autographps/docs/WALKTHROUGH.md

 displayName       : Starchild Okorafor
 ```

-To fix this, use `-Project` to project the exact set of fields you're interested in.
+To fix this, use `-Property` to project the exact set of fields you're interested in.
 This has the benefit of allowing you to reduce network consumption as well, which is most useful when handling large result sets:

 ```
-ggr me -project displayName, department, mail, officeLocation
+ggr me -property displayName, department, mail, officeLocation

 @odata.context : https://graph.microsoft.com/v1.0/$metadata#users(displayName,department,mail,officeLocation)
                  /$entity